patricktalmadge/bootstrapper/CONTRIBUTING.md

 the support they receive from others, and the fact that you're even *considering* supporting ``bootstrapper`` is incredibly generous of you.

-This document lays out guidelines and advice for contributing to ``hyper``.
+This document lays out guidelines and advice for contributing to ``bootstrapper``.
 If you're thinking of contributing, start by reading this thoroughly and getting a feel for how contributing to the project works.
 If you've still got questions after reading this, you should go ahead and contact Patrick (on